DaoCloud/DaoCloud-docs/docs/en/docs/middleware/elasticsearch/faq/common-question-es.md

 > Note: This script has a certain chance of failure, depending on the data writing speed, as a temporary solution.

-In the real situation, it is necessary to stop the writing of the data source, and then execute the above method.
+In the real situation, it is necessary to stop the writing of the data source, and then run the above method.

 ## Error reporting `Error setting GoMAXPROCS for operator`